-10 Books to Get Your Dad for Father’s Day (That He’ll Actually Read)
+10 Books for Dad That Make Great Gifts (That He’ll Actually Read)

 Fact: Dads are notoriously tricky to shop for.
 So when an entire holiday devoted to them comes around, we’re usually kind of at a loss for ideas.
 This year, though, we’re sticking to the good old-fashioned written word.
-Here are ten new books that we’re sure your dad will actually want to read, whether he loves history, nature, music or just throwing a sizzling steak on the grill.
+Here are ten books for dad that we’re sure he will actually want to read, whether he loves history, nature, music or just throwing a sizzling steak on the grill.

 The Pioneers by David McCullough